PluieElectrique/ena/README.md

 Install and configure a MySQL-compatible database (tested on MariaDB 10.1).
 If you want to setup FoolFuuka (to run alongside Ena), consider referring to the [FoolFuuka guide](https://wiki.bibanon.org/FoolFuuka) on the Bibliotheca Anonoma wiki.

 Copy the default configuration file `ena.example.toml` to `ena.toml`.
 Add the boards you want to archive and adjust the other settings as necessary.
 Then, [install Rust](https://www.rust-lang.org/tools/install).
-Ena requires a minimum Rust version of `1.31.0` (Rust 2018).
+Ena targets the latest stable version.
 Finally, compile and run Ena with:

 ```sh
 cargo run --release